shizenglin/Counting-with-Focus-for-Free/README.md

      1. The dataload function in this code is a little bit slow, you can impove it by using Dataset API in TF.
 <br> 2.
 Please generate your groundtruth map following the step of ¨data preprocessing¨ if you want to reproduce our reported numbers in Table 6.
 <br> 3.
 You may get different results for each run because some random functions are used even with a fixed random seeds.
 <br> 4.
-Please report your questions in ¨Issues¨, we can deal with them together.
+If you have any questions, feel free to post them in ¨Issues¨.
 <br> 5.
 You can find more information at <a href="https://staff.fnwi.uva.nl/z.shi/" target="_blank">my homepage</a>
 <h2> Citation </h2>
 Please cite our paper when you use this code.